abdnh/anki-wiktionary/README.md

 <img src="./images/dialog.png" width="600">

-You have to download the dictionary data you want for the add-on to work.
-For that, find your target language in https://kaikki.org/dictionary/ and download the JSON file containing all data listed at the bottom of the language page (which has a name like "kaikki.org-dictionary-Russian.json").
-Then in Anki, go to *Tools > Wiktionary -> Import a dictionary* to import the dictionary.
+To import a new dictionary, go to *Tools > Wiktionary -> Import a dictionary* and  follow the instructions specific to the type of your dictionary.

 <img src="./images/import_dialog.png" width="600">